AndrewB1998/ChatBox/README.md

-# CipherChat (Programming course TKO_3123)
+# CipherChat
 Cipherchat is a chat application that uses Fernet's symmetric-key algorithm for protection and utilizes Python's tkinter GUI toolkit, sockets and threading.
-Host a chat using your local IP-address or join an existing server
+Host a chat using your local IP-address or join an existing server.

 # Overview
 ![cipherchat chat interface](https://github.com/AndrewB1998/CipherChat/assets/71883814/e0f6d937-5ae3-4268-92e6-22d973d1b9a7)